acl-org/acl-anthology/.github/ingestion-review-checklist.md

+1. [ ] In the Github sidebar, add workshop to work items and the current milestone
+1. [ ] In the Github sidebar, make sure to link to a corresponding PR under "Development"
 1. [ ] Make sure the branch is merged with the latest `master` branch
 1. [ ] Ensure that there are editors listed in the `<meta>` block
 1. [ ] If it's a workshop, add a `<venue>ws</venue>` tag